capply/signal-form/README.md

 }
 ```

-The reason this is preferable to using the `input` element directly is for
-performance.
-By using the `Input` helper, the whole field does not need to be
-rerendered when the value of the field changes.

-But to understand SignalForm a bit better, let's look at how we could build
+But to understand the internals of SignalForm a bit better, let's look at how we
-a simplified version of the same field component using the `useField` hook:
+could build a simplified version of the same field component using the
+`useField` hook:

 ```tsx
 import { useField } from "signal-form";